DavidRomanovizc/DatingBot/README.md

 3. Activate the virtual environment and set the requirements\
    `pip install -r requirements.txt`

-4. Rename `.env.dist` to `.env` and replace the token with your own
+4. Rename example environment file `.env.dist` to active environment file`.env` and replace the token with your own

 5. Run bot \
    `python app.py`